sarfarazit08/CodeRepo/BizTalk/BizTalk Interview Questions and Answers.md

 When you create a new application, the default pipelines are created and deployed by default and appear in the Microsoft.BizTalk.DefaultPipelines assembly in the References folder for every BizTalk project.
 The default pipelines cannot be modified in Pipeline Designer.
 These pipelines can be selected when configuring a send port or receive location in BizTalk Explorer.

 Pipelines and pipeline components present out of the box can do most of the tasks for you.
 But sometime specific message processing or messaging requirements encourage developers to develop custom pipeline components.

-You can create three types of pipeline components: general, assembling, and disassembling.
+You can create three types of pipeline components:

++ General (IComponent)
++ Assembling (IAssemblerComponent)
++ Disassembling (IDisassemblerComponent)

 Each of the three types can additionally implement probing functionality.

-Each type of pipeline component has an associated interface that must be implemented for the component to be plugged into the BizTalk Messaging Engine; the pipeline interfaces that distinguish the types of components are IComponent, IAssemblerComponent, and IDisassemblerComponent.
+Each type of pipeline component has an associated interface that must be implemented for the component to be plugged into the BizTalk Messaging Engine.

 A custom pipeline component is just a plain .NET class that implements several BizTalk interfaces.

 10. Is there an error handling functionality to handle error on pipelines?

 Yes.
-Error-handling functionality called error reporting which enables handling pipeline errors.
-Error reporting isspecified on receive and send ports within the BizTalk Administration console.
+Error-handling functionality called **error reporting** which enables handling pipeline errors.

+Error reporting is specified on receive and send ports within the BizTalk Administration console.

 11. When is filter used to create a subscription?